brechtbilliet/brechtbilliet.github.io/_posts/2022-09-07-breaking-out-of-the-comfort-zone.md

 I decided to break free again, but this time I would find a better balance.
 No more business flights, no more crazy hours but I wanted to chase discomfort.
 I decided to leave Rosa.
 A decision I made with a lot of pain in my heart because they became a family and it has been the most awesome company
 I had ever worked for, but staying with Rosa was not an option.
-I related Rosa with comfort, getting stuck, and it felt like a golden cage.
+I related Rosa with comfort, getting stuck, and it felt like a golden cage to me in that moment in my life.

 I decided to make a change in my life three months ago and by getting out of my comfort zone at a daily basis things changed drastically.
 I signed a contract as frontend software architect at DHL aviation, where I have to go to the office a few times a week.